adqe404/MrkChn/README.md

 * json_dump - saving dumped json model; bool
 * json_filename - saving dumped model in this file if json_dump is true
 * gen_num - count of generation for one time
-* launguage - idk, mb in feature
+* language - en or ru

 **how values of config.ini are parsed you can find in classes/ConfigParser.py**